TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/DirectoryStructure/LegacyInstallations.rst

 All system extensions, supplied by the TYPO3 Core, are stored here.
-For example, the `frontend` extension amongst other things contains the "TypoScript library", the code for generating the Frontend website.
+For example, the `frontend` extension amongst other things contains the "TypoScript library", the code for generating the website.
 In each system extension the PHP files are located in the folder :file:`Classes/`.
 See :ref:`extension files locations <extension-files-locations>` for more information on how single extensions are structured.